 Challenges in EMR and EHR printing

-But with most healthcare organizations, they face a complicated network of output platforms, devices and applications, which often lead to increased printing costs, increased labor from the IT department, delays in user workflow, and decreased patient care.
+But with most healthcare organizations, face a complicated network of output platforms, devices, and applications, which often lead to increased printing costs, increased labor from the IT department, delays in user workflow, and decreased patient care.

-Both EMR and EHR software are known for turning basic print management into a major pain point, as they place heavy demand on print environments in terms of hardware and user workflow.
+Both EMR and EHR software is known for turning basic print management into a major pain point, as they place heavy demand on print environments in terms of hardware and user workflow.

-While EMR and EHRs systems both store important patient information, they can’t ensure important patient documents are printed where and when they are needed in a secure manor.
+While EMR and EHRs systems both store important patient information, they can’t ensure important patient documents are printed where and when they are needed in a secure manner.